Radioactive contamination from the Rocky Flats Plant: Reporting of contamination

-No radioactivity warning, advisement or remediation was provided to the public in the 1957 fire, the worse of the two.
+No radioactivity warning, advisement or remediation was provided to the public regarding the 1957 fire, the worse of the two.
 At the time, AEC officials told the Denver Post that the fire "resulted in no spread of radioactive contamination of any consequence".
 The public was not informed of substantial contamination from the 1957 fire until after the highly visible 1969 fire, when civilian monitoring teams confronted government officials with measurements made outside the plant of radioactive contamination suspected to be from the 1969 fire, which consumed hundreds of pounds of plutonium (850 kg).

 The 1969 fire raised public awareness of potential hazards the plant posed and led to years of increasing citizen protests and demands for plant closure.
 Releases from previous years had not been reported publicly before the fire; airborne-become-groundborne radioactive contamination extending well beyond the Rocky Flats plant was not publicly reported until the 1970s.

 Most contamination was centralized in the 385 acres where the 800 industrial buildings were.

 In 2002, the U.S. Fish and Wildlife Service surveyed tissues harvested from deer that lived at Rocky Flats for plutonium and other actinides.
 Isotopes of plutonium, americium, and uranium were detected, with the highest measured activity being 0.0125 pCi/g of uranium-233, 234.
 The study found that the increased cancer risk to an individual who ate 28 kg of Rocky Flats deer meat per year for 70 years was at most 1 in 210,000.
 This is near the conservative end of the EPA's acceptable risk range.

-In August 2019, the Colorado Department of Public Health and Environment observed mixed results during testing of the Rocky Flats area.
-The testing, completed by the Jefferson Parkway Public Highway Authority, observed one sample with a plutonium level of 264 picocuries per gram.
+In August 2019, the Colorado Department of Public Health and Environment observed mixed results during testing of the Rocky Flats area for soil contamination.
+The testing, completed by the Jefferson Parkway Public Highway Authority in preparation for road construction, observed one soil sample with a plutonium level of 264 picocuries per gram.
 For reference, the Rocky Flats remediation standard is 50 picocuries per gram.
 A second sample registered just 1.5 picocuries of plutonium per gram.
 As of October 2019, testing of the area was ongoing.
-In February 2020, the parkway project was shut down and local civic authorities withdrew their support when plutonium samples with concentrations five times higher than the remediation standard were found.
+In February 2020, the parkway construction project was shut down and local civic authorities withdrew their support when plutonium samples with concentrations five times higher than the remediation standard were found.